RosemaryYool/Notes-for-AI-in-Science-and-Medicine/May 25th/Coin Flip/README.md

-Certainly!
 Here's the code in Markdown format:

 ```markdown
 # Coin Flip Game